 In-Person Coach and Leaders Summit is the best option for new to the league coaches as well as returning coaches wishing to gain some more in-depth practical skills and opportunities for sharing with coaches across the state.
 Attending a Leaders’ Summit is a Level 3 requirement.
-Please join us and staff from NICA on September 18-19 of 2021 in Lakeland, FL for a weekend filled with a hands-on approach to developing skills and knowledge, sharing strategies, and building community.
+Please join us and staff from NICA on September 17-18 of 2022 in Hobe Sound, FL for a weekend filled with a hands-on approach to developing skills and knowledge, sharing strategies, and building community.
 This year’s Summit will provide an opportunity for returning coaches to continue learning and growing as coaches and mentors, while also providing the opportunity to earn continuing education credits and the necessary components to achieve a higher coaching level.
 For new coaches, this is a great opportunity to learn about NICA and the FL League and to prepare your journey of starting a new team or assisting an established team.
-On-The-Bike Skills 101 and 201 will be offered on Saturday.
+On-The-Bike Skills 101, 201 and NICA Approved First Aid will be offered on Sunday.

 Option 2: Virtual

 NICA National hosts virtual trainings that provide coaches the opportunity to learn the fundamentals of what it means to be a NICA Coach while being able to interact with coaches from across the country!
 This training is a great introduction to coaching, and perfect for new coaches.
 Please contact firstname.lastname@example.org for a description of the online option available form NICA.
 This option is best for those coaches that cannot attend our in-person Leaders Summit on September 17-18th of 2022, or those who have attended a Leaders Summit in the past but need some CEU credits.

 Leaders’ Summits are typically held in the Fall leading into our pre-season.